 Any over the counter TO/S/R will be applied in accordance with the package directions for use.
-If the parent's instructions do not match the package directions, the program will obtain health care provider or authorized prescriber instructions before applying the TO/S/R. All over the counter TO/S/R will be kept in its original container.
+If the parent's instructions do not match the package directions, the program will obtain health care provider or authorized prescriber instructions before applying the TO/S/R.

+All over the counter TO/S/R will be kept in its original container.
 All child specific TO/S/R will be labeled with the child's first and last names.

 TO/S/R will be kept in a clean area that is inaccessible to children.
-Explain where these will be stored: In each classroom in labeled bin the child's cubby areas.
-All leftover or expired TO/S/R will be given back to the child's parent for disposal.
+TO/S/R will be kept in a clean area that is inaccessible to children.
+Explain where these will be stored: In each classroom in childs cubby area or in labeled containers.
+All between an autimat TO/S/R will be given back to the child's parent for disposal TO/S/R not picked up by All leftover or expired TO/S/R will be given back to the child's parent for disposal.
 TO/S/R not picked up by the parent may be disposed of in a garbage container that is not accessible to children.
-All over the counter TO/S/R applied to a child during program hours will be documented and maintained in the following way (check all that apply; at least one MUST be selected): OCFS form Log of Medication Administration, OCFS-LDSS-7004 On a child-specific log (please attach form developed by the program) Explain here: Online Softwear Application.
+All over the counter TO/S/R applied to a child during program hours will be documented and maintained in the following way (check all that apply; at least one MUST be selected): OCFS form Log of Medication Administration, OCFS-LDSS-7004 On a child-specific log (please attach form developed by the program) Other: Explain here: